kubevela/catalog/experimental/addons/kafka-operator/README.md

 **Create a kafka-bridge to enable HTTP connection to the kafka-cluster**

-Apply the below YAML to create kafka bridge in `kafka-operator` namespace:
+Apply below YAML to create kafka bridge in `kafka-operator` namespace:

 ```yaml
 apiVersion: core.oam.dev/v1beta1